mkaapu/vm-utility/README.md

 # vm-utility
 This repository is just a collection of VM launch and configuration utility tools for scripting and automation.
 Scripts are written in Bash and tested on Ubuntu Linux distributions.
-Note that some of the tools need to be exectuted either with superuser privilidges or as root user to complete some administrative commands.
+Note that some of the tools need to be exectuted either with superuser privileges or as root user to complete some administrative commands.

 ## Setup
 The setup script will copy vm-utility tools to */usr/bin/local* so they will be available for all users and other tools.